Schneegans/Fly-Pie/README.md

 ## Installation

-You can either install a stable release or download the latest version directly with `git`.
+You can either install Fly-Pie from extensions.gnome.org, download a stable release from GitHub or clone the latest version directly with `git`.

+### Installing from extensions.gnome.org

+This is the most easy way to install Fly-Pie.
+Just head over to [extensions.gnome.org](https://extensions.gnome.org/extension/3433/fly-pie/) and flip the switch!
+If you want to use a more up-to-date version of Fly-Pie, you can try one of the methods listed below.

-### Installing a Stable Release
+### Downloading a Stable Release

 Just [download the latest release](https://github.com/Schneegans/Fly-Pie/releases) and extract the contained directory to `~/.local/share/gnome-shell/extensions`.
 Then restart Gnome Shell with <kbd>Alt</kbd> + <kbd>F2</kbd>, <kbd>r</kbd> + <kbd>Enter</kbd>.